abertell/game/README.md

 The input log may be imported/exported at any time from the side panel (including while in-game), but should always end with an empty frame `[0,0,0,0,0,0,0,0]` (not doing this won't break anything, but this frame will be overwritten as soon as you start recording).

-Known Issues/Inconveniences
+Known Inconveniences
 -----
-* (WILL FIX) Bouncer behavior is buggy when advancing frame by frame, due to the bouncer animation resetting.
 * Hard to tell what mode you are in while flowing (campaign only)
 * Modify panel cannot be used after Singleplayer panel is opened
 * Flow "ghosts" don't disappear on loading save state (campaign only) (can avoid by leaving game unfreezed for a second before loading)
 * Using "Practice Level" while in-game will cause a crash
 * Multiplayer does not work
+* Player beam is disabled

 Any feature/fix requests will be low priority, unless they significantly impact the ability to use the tool.